sideprojectslab/HD-64/README.md

 All material is provided on an 'AS IS' BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND in accordance to the license deed applicable to each individual file.

 # 3. Contributing
 The only open source portion of the HD-64 firmware is the VIC-II emulation written in VHDL, with the rest of the source code not being made available.
-Even so, anyone can contribute to changes to the VIC-II emulator and test the results without having to access the entire codebase, nor having to set up a local build system.
+Even so, **anyone can contribute to changes to the VIC-II emulator, build and test the results without having to access the entire codebase, nor having to set up a local build system**.
+Builds run directly on the SPL build server and compilation outputs are delivered back to the developers through dedicated GitHub releases.
+Please find the [Developer's Guide](https://raw.githubusercontent.com/sideprojectslab/HD-64/main/doc/README.pdf) for detailed information on how to contribute to the project.

-The SPL build server is constantly polling GitHub (about once a minute) for the presence of Pull Requests (PR) to the main branch, that have the **@build** keyword anywhere in the description.
-If any such PR is found to have new commits, and the author of the PR is present in a private list of authorized users, the SPL server will:

-* grab the changes to the VIC-II sources from the PR/commit in question
-* Build an update package based on those changes
-* Create a release on GitHub tagged as "AUTOBUILD" with the original title of the PR in the release description
-* The build artifacts attached as "assets" to the release

-Some important considerations:

-* The new release appears as soon as the build starts, while the assets are added to it as soon as the build ends (after about 10-15 minutes).
-* AUTOBUILD releases are available for 24 hours, after which they are deleted together with their assets
-* The update package is pure python and as such works on all platforms.
-The files, **if the build has succeeded**, are available under output\misc\HD-64 vx.xx\src
-* Build logs are available in the "dump" folder, under the "pass" or "fail" subfolder depending on the success or failure of the build process.

-In order to be authorized to use the SPL build server please get in touch with the maintainer through [Discord](https://discord.gg/gJsCgebkDw)

-**More detail documentation coming soon...**